sunfishcode/wasm-reference-manual/WebAssembly.md

 by a given unsigned amount, in units of [pages].
-If the index of any byte of the referenced linear memory would be unrepresentable in an unsigned `iPTR`, if allocation fails due to insufficient dynamic resources, or if the linear memory has a maximum size and the actual size would exceed the maximum size, or if the linear memory does not have a maximum size but and the index of any byte after the resize would be unrepresentable in an unsigned `iPTR`, it returns `-1`;
-otherwise it returns the previous linear-memory size, also as an unsigned value in units of [pages].
+If the index of any byte of the referenced linear memory would be unrepresentable in an unsigned `iPTR`, if allocation fails due to insufficient dynamic resources, or if the linear memory has a maximum size and the actual size would exceed the maximum size, it returns `-1`; otherwise it returns the previous linear-memory size, also as an unsigned value in units of [pages].
 Newly allocated bytes are initialized to all zeros.

 **Validation**:
  - [Linear-memory size validation](#linear-memory-size-validation) is required.